rhdunn/xquery-intellij-plugin/docs/XQuery IntelliJ Plugin Functions and Operators.md

 no namespace is associated with the `op` prefix.

 ### 1.2 Common definitions
-These values are used by different
+These values are used by different parts of this specification to describe the format of strings in annotations, options, functions, and operators.

 #### 1.2.1 implementation
 An *implementation* is one of: